 6. Sip on a coffee at this delightful café

 All that walking around Southport might make your legs weary which calls for a sit down with a coffee.
 If you’re after a caffeine fix then head to the Scouse favourite café, 92 Degrees Coffee, with their Southport branch based in an old high-street bank from the 1930s.
 As you sip your brew you can marvel at the stunning features inside including elaborate plaster cornices and arches.
-At you can feel at home (not that it’s far away) by ordering their Hope Street blend.
+And you can feel at home (not that it’s far away) by ordering their Hope Street blend.
 Plus, there’s no extra charge here if you happen to prefer oat milk as a dairy-free alternative.

 7. Munch down on some delicious bakes